soundpress/RulesOfNYC/docs/c35/index.rst

    (3) that shows that a loan has been forgiven.
 The loan agreement shall be contemporaneous and in writing, shall be signed and dated by both parties, and shall provide all terms and conditions of the loan, including the amount and term of the loan.
 The candidate shall retain copies of loan checks and records of electronic transfers.

 (h) Subcontracted goods and services.
-Candidates required to itemize the cost of subcontracted goods and services pursuant to Rule 3-03(e)(3)(ii) shall obtain and maintain documentation from the consultant or other person who or which subcontracts, containing all information required to be disclosed pursuant to that rule.
+Candidates required to itemize the cost of subcontracted goods and services pursuant to 52 RCNY § 3-03(e)(3)(ii) shall obtain and maintain documentation from the consultant or other person who or which subcontracts, containing all information required to be disclosed pursuant to that rule.

 (i) Fundraisers.
 Candidates shall maintain records for all fund-raising events, including all house parties, which shall contain: the date and location of the event; the person(s) and/or organization(s), other than the candidate's authorized committee, hosting the event; an itemized listing of all expenses incurred in connection with the event, including all expenses whether or not paid or incurred by the authorized committee; and the contributor name and amount of each contribution received at or in connection with the event.
 This subdivision does not apply to activities on an individual's residential premises, including house parties, to the extent that the cost of those activities do not exceed $500 and are not contributions pursuant to § 3-702(8)(ii) of the Code.